yanhui09/laca/README.md

 # Benchmark

-We *in silico* benchmarked `Kamp` performance with simulated Nanopore reads at the sequencing depth of `1X`, `2X`, `3X`, `4X`, `5X`, `10X`, `15X`, `20X`, `25X`, `50X`, `100X`, `250X`, `500X` and `1000X`.
+We *in silico* benchmarked `LACA` performance with simulated Nanopore reads at the sequencing depth of `1X`, `2X`, `3X`, `4X`, `5X`, `10X`, `15X`, `20X`, `25X`, `50X`, `100X`, `250X`, `500X` and `1000X`.
 The reads
 were simulated by `Nanosim` on 16S rRNA gene sequences at the minimum divergence of `0`, `1%`, `2%`, `3%`, `5%`, `10%` and `20%`.
 For the simulation reference, `20` sequences were sampled from the representative